About the Enterprise Rose Architectural Fellowship

 Core PrinciplesThree principles form the foundation for all Enterprise Rose Fellowships: community-engaged design practices, design excellence and sustainability.

-Community EngagementEnterprise Rose Fellows become skilled researchers and facilitators who engage residents along with local leaders, advocates and government officials in real dialogue.
-The result is community-based plans that reflect residents’ needs and desires.
+Community EngagementEnterprise Rose Fellows become skilled facilitators who engage residents along with local leaders, advocates and government officials in real dialogue.
+The result is community-based design that reflect residents’ needs and desires.

-Design ExcellenceFellows help their host organizations produce esthetically superior building and site designs geared toward improving economic, social, cultural, health and environmental outcomes.
-New buildings are carefully integrated into the surrounding neighborhood and make effective use of resources.
+Design ExcellenceFellows help their host organizations produce buildings, site designs, and neighborhood plans geared toward improving economic, social, cultural, health and environmental outcomes.
+They respond to the surrounding context and neighborhood fabric while using resources effectively.

-SustainabilityThe Fellowship is an important part of Enterprise’s Green Communities initiative, which seeks to transform the way we think about, design, locate, and build affordable homes for people of low-income.
+SustainabilityThe Rose Fellowship is an important collaborator with Enterprise’s Green Communities initiative, which seeks to transform the way we think about, design, locate, and build affordable homes for people of low-income.
 By integrating Enterprise Green Communities criteria into their projects, fellows and their host organizations create affordable housing developments that are safe, energy efficient, healthy and accessible to jobs, schools and public transportation.

 Frederick P. RoseThe Enterprise Rose Architectural Fellowship honors the late Frederick P. Rose.
 A prominent developer and philanthropist, Mr. Rose believed in the value of good design and the spirit of public service.